 PANTAI MATAHARI TERBIT

 Located on the northern end of Sanur, Matahari Terbit beach is where you’ll find the fast boats to take you across to the islands of Lembongan and further onto the Gilis.
 The white sandy stretch outside the Inna Grand Bali Beach hotel, in my opinion, is the most beautiful in Sanur.
 Scattered trees give dappled shade, and the soft sand is perfect to laze on.
 During low tide, the rock pools are revealed and can be explored with the right footwear.
 High tide makes it a great beach to swim on.
-There are a few restaurants within the hotel which make the most of the ocean views, and for a great coffee head to Kopi Kiosk.
+There are a few restaurants within the hotel which make the most of the ocean views, and for a great coffee head to any of the quirky and cute cafes or warungs along the beach.

 PANTAI SEGARA AYU